-Best places to visit in New Zealand
+Most beautiful places to visit in New Zealand

-Some of the best places to visit in the south island of New Zealand
+Some of the best places to visit in the South Island of New Zealand:

 An approximate 1 and a half hour scenic drive from Christchurch, along State Highway 75, Akaroa is a small town found on the shores of the Banks Peninsula.